-It requires balance, stability, flexibility, focus and strength, and all of which at the same time can be a little tricky.
-If you do find it's something you do love though, as so many others do, it can have a vast range of benefits for your body, from your core strength to your muscle development.
-Especially in your back.
+It requires balance, stability, flexibility, focus and strength, all of which, at the same time, can be a little tricky.
+If you do find it’s something you do love, though, as so many others do, it can have a vast range of benefits for your body, from your core strength to your muscle development, especially in your back.

 The Benefits of Yoga for Back Pain

-So many yoga poses mean that you have to carefully contort into different shapes and variations, all of which require you to be moving around and supporting yourself safely.
-This is what helps to develop and strengthen, and even stretch out the areas of your back where you’ll likely be having issues.
-The stretching means that the muscles are in the right place at the right time, and the strength means that you can reverse the damage you do without knowing on a daily basis and become strong enough to support yourself in everyday life.
+So many yoga poses mean that you have to carefully contort into different shapes and variations, all of which require you to be moving around and support yourself safely.
+This is what helps to develop and strengthen and even stretch out the areas of your back where you’ll likely be having issues.
+Stretching means that the muscles are in the right place at the right time, and strength means that you can reverse the damage you do without knowing on a daily basis and become strong enough to support yourself in everyday life.

 Potential Issues with Yoga and Back Health

-This doesn't mean by any means say that yoga is without its problems though.
-According to various studies, yoga can actually be a common way to cause back injury if it isn't done properly, especially among people over the age of 65.
-If you are going to do yoga, especially with the intent to heal what is already a weakened or vulnerable area such as your back, you need to be on your game.
+This doesn’t mean that yoga is without its problems, though.
+According to various studies, yoga can actually be a common way to cause back injury if it isn’t done properly, especially among people over the age of 65.
+If you are going to do yoga, especially with the intent to heal what is already a weakened or vulnerable area, such as your back, you need to be on your game.

 Yoga Poses to Help With Back Pain